ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_cnn.md

     },
 }
 ```
+The models that are readily available to be used are:

+* `ModelConv` using a CNN.
+* `ModelLinear` using a multi-layer perceptron (MPL) type architecture.

 If you would like to design your own network architecture you need to implement a new model class in `pypopsyn/learning/models` and import it in the file `models.py`.

 #### Initialization